PriyanshAgrl/Math-inator/README.md

 # Awesome Math-inator #
 **The _Awesome Math-inator_ is a user-friendly C program that serves as a versatile calculator.
-It supports a range of mathematical operations, including basic arithmetic, square root calculations, exponentiation, and factorials.**
+It supports a range of mathematical operations, including basic arithmetic, square root calculations, exponentiation, factorial, trigonometric and statistical calculations**

 ## How to Use ##
 - Run the program.[^1]
-- Choose an operation by entering the corresponding number (1 - 9).
+- Choose an operation by entering the corresponding number (1 - 11).
 - Follow the prompts to input the required numbers.
 - Receive the result of your calculation.